-- 3.14.1 Winchester City Council as local planning authority, recognises that a positive and proactive approach will be required when working with developers and their agents to ensure that proposals and subsequent planning applications are able to meet the requirements of this SPD and the Local Plan Policy WIN4 for the CWR area as well as other relevant Local Plan policies including the provision of infrastructure and wider public realm enhancements. - 3.14.2 Local Plan Policy WIN4 is specific about the principles which any planning applications will have to meet (WIN4 policy and subset requirements (i) to (ix)).
-This SPD amplifies the requirements of the policy and sets out what will be needed in relation to public realm improvements, movement and access, urban design (building heights/scale/massing/public and private spaces etc), archaeology, means of delivery and sustainability which will be a material consideration in assessing applications which come forward including securing planning obligations relating to financial contributions towards wider public realm enhancements and other matters covered by the document and policies in the Local Plan.
+3.13.2 Local Plan Policy WIN4 is specific about the principles which any planning applications will have to meet (WIN4 policy and subset requirements (i) to (ix)).
+This SPD amplifies the requirements of the policy and sets out what may be needed in relation to public realm improvements, movement and access, urban design (building heights/scale/massing/public and private spaces etc), archaeology, means of delivery and sustainability.
+These will be a material consideration in assessing applications which come forward, including securing planning obligations relating to financial contributions towards wider public realm enhancements and other matters covered by the document and policies in the Local Plan.